All Episodes

 I love the Bronx.

-So you started out there, or what happened?
+So you started out there or what happened?

 Like, how did it go?

-Was your your family was there?
+Was your, your family was there?

-What was y'all doing over there?
+What were y'all doing over there?

-Um, well, in 95, my first wife left me and she went to Charlotte.
+Well, in 95, my first wife left me and she went to Charlotte.

 Her mother was an IBM exec, and I used to go to see my daughter once a month.